 Driver Booster is a professional software which can update all the outdated and missing drivers automatically.
 Besides, this software can also find the missing or outdated game components such as OpenAL, Microsoft Visual C++ etc and update them to the latest version.

-1. Download, install and run Driver Booster on your laptop.
+1. Download, install and run Driver Booster on Windows 11 or 10.

 2. Click Fix icon in the left side and then select Fix Network Failure.
 Here you can find if there is a wifi connection.
 If yes, you can miss this step.